-At this point you’ll have to decide how to divide your portfolio, and this depends entirely on your philosophy.
+At this point, you’ll have to decide how to divide your portfolio, and this depends entirely on your philosophy.
 If you want to play it safe, cryptos like Bitcoin or Ethereum will give your portfolio a solid basis made up of credible, successful projects which are as safe as it gets in the crypto market.

-Once you’ve locked in on an exciting project, spend a considerable amount of time doing your research, so you can be comfortable with your decision to invest in that project, even when the market is in turmoil.
+Once you’ve locked in on an exciting crypto, spend a considerable amount of time doing your research, so you can be comfortable with your decision to invest in that project, even when the market is in turmoil.
 Check that crypto’s project, strategy, team, milestones, and progress to decide whether that cryptocurrency is worth your money.

 If you believe in them, you’ll be less vulnerable to panics because you’ll understand there’s more to their long-term success than the highs and lows of everyday trading.

-A final thought for potenitial investors
+A final thought for potential investors

 If you stay away from shillers and unwarranted hypes, do your own research, define (and stick to) a methodology, and diversify your investments, you’ll have a strategy which will ensure you don’t behave irrationally.

-By obeying the principles that you’ve set up, you will protect yourself from going along with the market at the times of crisis while capitalising on its irrationality to lock in profits when everyone else is clueless.
+By obeying the principles that you’ve set up, you will protect yourself from going along with the market at times of crisis while capitalising on its irrationality to lock in profits when everyone else is clueless.

-Happy trading, enjoy your investments and reap the fruits of your success.
-For more information on cryptocurrencies check out the rest of our guides here.
+Happy trading, enjoy your investments, and reap the fruits of your success.
+For more information on cryptocurrencies, check out the rest of our guides here.